ryan-jan/PS-BGG/docs/platyPS/Get-BggCollection.md

 This command returns collection information relating to a specific user.
 By default the username is the user specified when connecting to BoardGameGeek using the Connect-Bgg command.

-The BoardGameGeek XMLAPI2 has queue system when requesting collection information.
+The BoardGameGeek XMLAPI2 has a queue system when requesting collection information.
 Therefore, the first time you run this command, or after you make a change to an item in your collection, you may see the message "The BoardGameGeek API has queued this request.
 Please wait." for a couple of seconds before the information is displayed.
 More info - https://boardgamegeek.com/thread/1188687/export-collections-has-been-updated-xmlapi-develop